AndersStensbjergKristensen/Least-Squares-Monte-Carlo/README.md

 # Least-Squares-Monte-Carlo
-American option pricing using Least Squares Monte Carlo with Numpy libary as in Longstaff and Schwartz (2001)
+American option pricing using Least Squares Monte Carlo with Numpy library as in Longstaff and Schwartz (2001)

 The LSM_NoVR is without variance reduction.
 LSM_BS_CV is with the European option price by Black and Scholes as a control variate.